Archive Service

 • outputContains

-• These fields search the job logs or job output for specific strings.
+• These fields search the job log or job output for specific strings.

 • A search query that contains one of these fields must also contain the jobname field or the application field.
-Furthermore, in such a case, the jobname and application fields do not support the "*" value.
+In this scenario, the jobname and application fields do not support the "*" value.

 • orderDateFrom